 And even more evidence points to social media as a major reason for these trends.
 In a 2018 report by the ASPS, more than 40 percent of plastic surgeons say looking better in selfies on Instagram, Snapchat and Facebook is an incentive for patients of all ages to seek both cosmetic surgery and nonsurgical enhancements like Botox and fillers.

-We asked Catherine Hertl, MD, a plastic surgeon at Rush University Medical Center, and Rush psychiatrist Monica Argumedo, MD, to offer advice for anyone thinking about altering their appearances because of what's being called "social media dysmorphia."
+We asked plastic Catherine Hertl, MD, and Rush psychiatrist Monica Argumedo, MD, to offer advice for anyone thinking about altering their appearances because of what's being called "social media dysmorphia."

 They offered the following recommendations:

 "Going to a plastic surgeon isn't like going to a fast food restaurant.
 You don't just walk in and order what you want, and it's served up.
 There's a process, and it starts with a consultation," Hertl explains.
 "That’s where we talk about what the patient wants, why they want it, and whether it's attainable."

 While cosmetic surgery and nonsurgical procedures can change your look, there are limits.
 In other words, you can bring a photo of Beyonce to the surgeon, but don't expect to end up looking like her twin.